Joseph Leilua: 2016

 In round 8 against the Wests Tigers, Leilua scored his first two tries for Canberra in their 60–6 win at Canberra Stadium.
-During the season, Leilua and his wing partner Jordan Rapana became one of the most destructive duos of year, scoring and setting up some fantastic tries and their strong friendship outside the footy field labelling them as "Leipana".
+During the season, Leilua and his wing partner, Jordan Rapana, scored and assisted on multiple tries.
+Their off-field relationship led to them being nicknamed "Leipana".

 In round 26 against the Wests Tigers, Leilua produced the pass of the season by scooping up a loose ball and was able to get an arm free in a tackle with Tigers winger Josh Addo-Carr on him to flick the ball behind his back to Jordan Rapana who finished off to score to the try in the 52–10 win at Leichhardt Oval.
 On 26 September 2016, Leilua was named the Australia 2016 Four Nations train-on squad but later dropped out due to a hamstring injury.
 On 28 September 2016, Leilua was named as the Centre of the Year at the 2016 Dally M Awards night, a significant uprise from being in the lows of falling out of favour at the Newcastle Knights at the start of 2015 NRL season.
 Leilua finished his solid 2016 NRL season with him playing in 25 matches and scoring 11 tries for Canberra.